hajimehoshi/ebiten/CONTRIBUTING.md

 ## Creating an issue in the GitHub issue

-Create an issue in the GitHub issues if you find an issue but this is not there.
+Create an issue in the GitHub issues, if you find an issue or have a feature request but this is not filed.

 Except for very trivial fixes like fixing misspelling, it is a must to have an issue.